 • Watch out for: The ocean because, again, it can be rough here.

 At the end of the day, Canggu is still a village.
 If you had visited this place a decade ago, you probably wouldn’t have even recognized it.
-It’s only in the last couple years that Canggu has really transformed into the hipster haven that it is now.
+It’s only in the last couple of years that Canggu has really transformed into the hipster haven that it is now.

 There are still some remnants of the old Canggu though.
-Rice paddies, which were once much more common, are still cultivated in back alleys and along the side of the roads.
+Rice fields, which were once much more common, are still cultivated in back alleys and along the side of the roads.
 Most of these are still used for practical agricultural purposes.
 Others have actually been absorbed into the modern framework and double as a pretty view for some bars in Canggu, like Cinta.

 Who knows who you may run into…